telerik/ajax-docs/controls/window/troubleshooting/common-issues.md

 Similar restrictions and requirements apply to the **MinimizeZoneID** property.
 What is also important with it is that using it moves the RadWnidow in the DOM - upon minimizing it goes inside the element, upon restoring - back to being a direct child of the form. **This DOM modification causes iframes to reload**.
 This can be avoided by creating an MDI-like interface by following [this online demo](http://demos.telerik.com/aspnet-ajax/window/examples/radwindowandmdi/defaultcs.aspx).

+## OnClientClose is not Fired

+When **AjaxControlToolkit**'s dll is present in bin folder and `DestroyOnClose` is set to `true` for a `RadWindow`/`RadWindowManager`, the `OnClientClose` event is fired only the first time a `RadWindow` is closed.
+Moreover, if there is more than one instance with this event attached, all handlers may be fired for that first dialog.

+The problem stems from overrides in the event handling of MS AJAX that AjaxControlToolkit outputs to the page.

+There are two workarounds:

+* remove the AjaxControlToolkit from the project

+* set `DestryOnClose` to `false`